jmuldvp/100-days-of-code/r1-log.md

 - >Normalization involves discarding repeating groups, minimizing redundancy, eliminating composite keys for partial dependency, and separating non-key attributes.
 Essentially, each attribute or column must be a fact about the key and nothing but the particular key.
 And each table should describe only one type of entity – for example a person, place, customer order, or product item.
 - Benefits of normalization include data integrity, optimized queries, faster index creation and sorting, faster update performance and improved concurrency resolution.
 The improved concurrency part is about table locks affecting less data.
 - 1NF = First normal form states that a column of a table cannot contain multiple values.
 - 2NF = Second normal form states that the table must first be in 1NF.
-Second, > all non-key attributes cannot be dependent on a subset of the primary key.
+Second,  _all non-key attributes cannot be dependent on a subset of the primary key._
 - 3NF = This first requires the table to be in 2NF.
-Second, > all transitive functional dependencies of non-prime attributes must not exist.
+Second, _all transitive functional dependencies of non-prime attributes must not exist._
 - Boyce Codd normal form (BCNF) = Before analysis can be done, 3NF must exist.
-Then > as well as for every dependency X -> Y, X must be a super key of the table.
-A super key is a set of attributes within a table whose values can be used to uniquely identify all other attributes.
+Then _as well as for every dependency X -> Y, X must be a super key of the table.
+A super key is a set of attributes within a table whose values can be used to uniquely identify all other attributes._
 - Disadvantages of a normalized db: It's not easy designing a 3NF db.
 If devs don't truly understand the various normalization steps, this can cause data anomalies and inconsistency.
 Queries can get pretty complex.
 This will also increase the need for more joins among more tables.
 Performance gets increasingly slower as the normal form progresses.

 **Link to work:**
 No code pushed today.
 Twitter post is [here](https://twitter.com/johnmmweb/status/1025807349989036033).

-### R1D3
+<span style="color:blue">### R1D3</span>
 #### freeCodeCamp

 **Today's Progress:**